4 I have glorified You on the earth. I have finished the work which You have given Me to do.

 The finished work of Christ means that we have no work to do for salvation.

-Our Lord is now handing in His final report of His work on earth.
-He has done everything necessary for our salvation.
+Our Lord was now handing in His final report of His work on earth.
+He had done everything necessary for our salvation.
 Jesus glorified the Father by accomplishing His mission on earth to save sinners.
-He will say on the cross, “It is finished” (Jn 19:30).
+He would say on the cross, “It is finished” (Jn 19:30).
 He finished all that was necessary to save a soul (He 7:27; 9:7, 12, 26-28; 10:2, 10).
 No one can add anything to His completed work of salvation.
-God does not ask us to do something for salvation but informs us what was already done for us.
+God does not ask us to do something for salvation but informs us about what was already done for us.

 No one can add anything to the finished work of Christ on the cross for our salvation.
 It is not what we do but what He had done to provide for eternal life.

 It is at the cross where we truly know God, the place where we see the glory of God.
 The cross unveils God’s glory; He is glorified in the death, burial, resurrection of Jesus.